WDI-SEA/interview-questions/readme.md

   * Each stacking context is self-contained: after the element's contents are stacked, the whole element is considered in the stacking order of the parent stacking context.

 * Have you ever used a grid system, and if so, what do you prefer?
-  * I've only used Bootstrap Flexbox.
-I like Flexbox more for no specific reason.
+  * I've only used Bootstrap and Flexbox.
+I dislike Bootstrap because so much of the web looks Bootstrappy.

 * Have you used or implemented media queries or mobile specific layouts/CSS?
   * Hell yeah, they're awesome.